omasew/omasew.github.io/README.md

 9:30am - 10:00am
 Tomer Morad (Concertio)
 Title: Full-stack automatic optimization
+Abstract:
+Modern systems employ hundreds of tunable settings in the processors, firmware,                                             applications and in compiler flags.
+While tailoring these system settings to the needs of the applied workloads can yield significantly higher performance, manually tuning them is an extremely difficult task.
+In this talk, Concertio's approach to automatic static and dynamic tuning will be presented.

 10:00am - 10:30am
 **Abhishek Patwardhan** and Ramakrishna Upadrasta (Indian Institute of Technology, Hyderabad, India)